steawinfdox-png/jvke-lyrics-nlp/README.md

 Cluster Beats gives us truly meaningful snapshots of an artist's discography, grouping songs by themes through unsupervised learning, before finally visualizing these themes and how they change/shift over time.
 This end-to-end NLP pipeline is my way of combining my love for both programming and music, and helping others do the same.
 Music isn't simply positive and negative, and our tools to analyze music shouldn't be, either.

 ## How it works (pipeline overview)
-Cluster Beats is a customizable end-to-end NLP pipeline that first scrapes song, artist, and discography data using the **Genius API** and **lyricsgenius**
+Cluster Beats is a customizable end-to-end NLP pipeline that first scrapes song, artist, and discography data from [genius.com](https://genius.com/) using the **Genius API** and **lyricsgenius**.
+After normalizing our text data, VADER sentiment analysis is initiated to provide a baseline polarity score for each extracted song.
+Cluster Beats then converts the lyrics into numerical embeddings using TF-IDF vectorization before applying K-Means to those very vectors to identify shared emotional themes and cluster them accordingly.
+Following this, a Groq LLama model is used to generate labels for each cluster, and the resulting trends are displayed in four visualizations.